eiBoard-Company/eiBoard/SoftwareRequirementsSpecification.md

 [View classes](UC7_CLASSES.md)

 #### 3.1.8 Settings
 To have a good user experience the user needs settings.
+The settings are summarized by a name and password change system and an "About Us" page.

 [View settings](UC8_SETTINGS.md)